netops2devops/netops2devops.github.io/content/posts/cilium-nat64.md

   --enable-nat46x64-gateway=true
 ```

-{{< alert >}}
+> [!NOTE]
-There was a [breaking change](https://github.com/cilium/cilium/commit/feaf96b4a4804b320c06e498822b777e94ccc9c3) introduced in Cilium v1.18.0 which deprecates the use of `datapath-mode=lb-only` so I reached out to the good folks in #dev-lb on Cilium community slack and the man, the myth, the legend [Daniel Borkman](http://borkmann.ch) was very kind to point me in the right direction.
+>There was a [breaking change](https://github.com/cilium/cilium/commit/feaf96b4a4804b320c06e498822b777e94ccc9c3) introduced in Cilium v1.18.0 which deprecates the use of `datapath-mode=lb-only` so I reached out to the good folks in #dev-lb on Cilium community slack and the man, the myth, the legend [Daniel Borkman](http://borkmann.ch) was very kind to point me in the right direction.
 To be honest I wasn't expecting to get my question directly answered by the guy who co-created eBPF amongst many other things in linux networking stack (such as netkit) so it was quite a humbling feeling to say the least 😅
-{{< /alert >}}

 ![Alt Text](img/dev-lb-slack.png)